davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 1. Introduce replication - done
 2. Try a horribly broken "broadcast" protocol that results in conflits/disagreement - done
-3. Use that framing to introduce the consensus problem
+3. Use that framing to introduce the consensus problem - done
-4. Pull the consensus properties discussion we already had
+4. Pull the consensus properties discussion we already had - done
 5. Springboard off the broken broadcast protocol by going back to a single leader
 6. Pull the single-leader discussion and the exploration of failover
 7. Segue into majority voting by thinking again about the metaphor of "consensus"